tasuki/sbs-enchiridion/enchiridion/1881-rolleston.md

 Does a man bathe himself quickly?
 Then say not Badly, but Quickly.
 Does be drink much wine?
 Then say not Too much, but Much.
-For before you have discerned how things appear to him,1 how can you know if it were done badly?
+For before you have discerned how things appear to him, how can you know if it were done badly?
 Thus it will not happen to you to surrender yourself to certain of the phantasms which lay hold of the mind, while comprehending others.